Shekharv/cumula-core/README.md

 ## Web development for the cloud.
 Made easy.

 Cumula is an open-source framework that creates scalable cloud-based applications.
-It’s makes using cloud services simple, elegant and lightweight.
+It makes using cloud services simple, elegant and lightweight.
 In other words, code less to create applications that do more.

 At its core, Cumula is a lightweight framework of pre-built components.
 These components simplify the process of working with web services, meaning that it takes less code to write complicated applications.
 Because of its modular architecture, Cumula provides a scalable base upon which you can grow your next web app.
 As you outgrow a particular component, you can replace it without having to rewrite the entire application.